 As a sidenote: in the era of black-powder revolvers, some people would carry extra cylinders and replace the whole damn cylinder of a revolver rather than go through the laborious process of reloading.
 As someone who used to OWN a black-powder revolver (The hand broke), I can tell you there's a very good reason you'd do this!
 It's a pain.
 Food for thought.

 This is what I had in mind with my concept above, though the shellspill thing ruined it.
 You'd just pop in a new cylinder and fire until it was used up.
+I know a few blackpowder hunters who still do this, btw.

 Oh yeah, that's where I got my idea.
 It was "stealing" from the Hammerverse as created by David Drake.
 I was thinking of their powerguns.